Skip to main content

 The AAP has reaffirmed the importance of exclusive breastfeeding for the first six months for all babies.
 The AAP also recommends the use of breastmilk for all preterm babies, preferably mother’s own milk or pasteurized donor breastmilk1.

-Potential long-term benefits of a 100% human milk diet
+Potential long-term benefits for preterm infants fed a 100% human milk diet

 Understanding fortification